kettanaito/naming-cheatsheet/README.md

 return (<Button disabled={isDisabled} />);
 ```

-## Pattern
+## HC/LC Pattern
+There is a useful pattern you may follow when naming your methods:

 ```
 prefix? + action (A) + high context (HC) + low context?
 (LC)
 ```

-This is not a rule, but rather a useful pattern for naming the variables.

-### Example
+To illustrate, take a look at how this pattern may be applied in the table below.

 | Name | Prefix | Action | High context | Low context |
 | ---- | ---- | ------ | ------------ | ----------- |
 | `getPost` | | `get` | `Post` |  |